You’re looking for some ideas of things to do with your family while on vacation in Nassau, Bahamas but you’re not sure where to start.

 The museum also displays accurate replicas of pistols, cannons, flags, gold coins, and even ships that come equipped with speakers playing the sounds of crashing waves and the shouts of seagulls.
 Informational plaques, along with live-action figurines, create an immersive experience.

 Paintings and photographs also line the walls, some of which depict the Bahamas’ first female pirates.
 The museum also features a gift shop so you can buy souvenirs to have something to remember the trip by.
-The museum is also excellent for some photos of the kids alongside history’s most infamous pirates!
+A visit to this museum is also excellent for some photos of the kids alongside history’s most infamous pirates!

 This four-mile stretch of soft, white sand and sparkling blue sea is the perfect spot for families!
 With year-round warm shallow water and a lifeguard on duty, this spot offers a safe, relaxing place to unwind with the family.
 After all, it is literally on Nassau’s doorstep, located only a few minutes outside of the city.

-Cable Beach is also an amazing place to explore marine life through fishing, snorkeling, and scuba diving.
+Exploring Cable Beach reveals an amazing place to explore marine life through fishing, snorkeling, and scuba diving.
 You and the family could catch a boat, frolick in the clear blue water, or even just build sandcastles!

 Catch an ice cream or a cool drink from one of the many beach vendors, and for the adults, visit one of the many beach casinos or even attend a local bar or club.
 Nevertheless, if you’re visiting this idyllic spot, be sure to bring some sunblock and umbrellas with you since sunburn can be a bummer!